 As with onshore wind farm projects, offshore wind companies may contribute to improving local public services and infrastructure.
 The construction, operation and maintenance (O&M) processes for offshore wind farms may require upgrades to public infrastructure such as roads and ports, which can generally be a net positive impact for those locations.
-Offshore wind farms can also contribute to increased revenue for local governments through taxes on offshore wind farm projects.
-Onshore supply bases will also be required to support offshore construction and operation of wind farms.
+Offshore wind farms can also contribute to increased revenue for local governments through being taxed.
+Onshore supply bases will also be required to support the offshore construction and operation of wind farms.